kykrueger/openbis/integration-tests/readme.txt

 - all pieces of software are launched
 - Approriate assertions are made to ensure the result is ok.
 Exact reason of an error can be checked by reading standard output or playground/all_err_log.txt.
+Launching run.sh again will redo the tests without rebuilding or reinstaling anything.
+To reinstall everything without rebuilding binaries, delete playground directory.
-If you want to restart tests without building from source, delete playground directory and leave install directory untouched.
+If you want to starting tests from the scratch, run ant with 'clean' target before.